 On busy days, the narrow staircase often fills up with people stopping for photos without noticing others trying to pass.
 The atmosphere can feel less like a scenic walk and more like a typical mass-tourism hotspot.

-At the top, expect additional waiting time if you want a photo at Byrampen, the small artificial overhang with the classic city background.
-Waiting times of 5–15 minutes are common on peak days.
+Almost at the top, expect additional waiting time if you want a photo at Byrampen, the small artificial overhang with the iconic city background.
+Waiting times of 5–15 minutes are common on peak days to get the shot.

 Important practical details cruise visitors often don’t know

-- Tourist trains: The small blue “trains” on wheels operate frequently and do go up the mountain.
+- Tourist trains: The blue “trains” on wheels operate frequently and still go up the mountain, since they are lighter than the hop-on hop-off buses.
+Their lower axle load is still permitted on the narrow mountain road.
 However, during peak cruise days they can feel crowded and are not ideal for visitors looking for a quieter experience.

 When Aksla makes sense